whangareiartmuseum/product-processor/DEPLOYMENT.md

 - GitHub repository with the Product Processor code
 - Environment variables ready

+## Important Note on Node.js Version

+⚠️ **Critical**: This project requires Node.js 18.x for Python serverless functions to work properly.
+The `package.json` is configured with `"engines": { "node": "18.x" }` to ensure compatibility.
+Do not change this to Node.js 20.x or higher as it will cause Python functions to fail.

 ## Deployment Steps

 ### 1. Connect to Vercel